Skip to content

 $ cd new_dir

-$ singularity exec docker://centos uname -a
+$ singularity exec docker://ubuntu uname -a

 Getting image source signatures